mobarasa/roamtech-cypress/README.md

 9. ## Run Cypress with Node Task List
    - Instead of using the commands `npx cypress open` or `npx cypress run`, you can simply type `ntl` in the command line interface (CLI) within your project directory.
 This will launch an interactive interface where you can select any item to execute that task.

-   - For example, you can select the `cypress:web` or `cypress:headless` tasks from the list to open the Cypress UI Test Runner or run your Cypress tests via CLI, respectively.
+   - For example, you can select the `cy:run` or `test:api` tasks from the list to open the Cypress UI Test Runner or run your Cypress tests via CLI, respectively.

      ```bash
      Node Task List
         ?
 Select a task to run: (Use arrow keys)
-        ❯ cypress:web
+        ❯ cy:run
-        cypress:headless
+        test:api
      ```

 10. ## Run Specific Cypress Test